 How long you plan to stay in your current home

 Your breakeven point — the amount of time that’s needed for your interest savings to exceed your refi closing costs

 Expense of closing costs — appraisal, title search, application fees - and more, which can cost between 3% and 6% of your loan’s principal

 Whether you’re looking to withdraw cash (aka equity) from your home

-And whether you’re considering a rate-and-term, a cash-out, or a cash-in refi (the three most common types of refinancing loans), a refinance calculator can help you make sense of it all.
-You can utilize it in the following scenarios to see whether refinancing is worth it from a financial perspective.
+And whether you're considering a rate-and-term, a cash-out, or a cash-in refi (the three most common types of refinancing loans), you can use Ally's refinance calculator to see whether refinancing is worth it from a financial persepective.

 If you refinance to a loan with a lower interest rate and a shorter term (from a 30-year fixed-rate loan to a 15-year fixed-rate), it may not reduce the amount of your monthly payment (in some instances, it could even increase), but you'll still pay less overall in interest over the life of your mortgage.

-When interest rates fall, you could have the opportunity to refinance your existing loan for another one that allows you to pay off your home faster without much change to your monthly payment.
+When interest rates fall, you could have the opportunity to refinance your existing loan for a shorter term that allows you to pay off your home faster without much change to your monthly payment.
 Reducing your loan term can also lower the total amount of interest you pay over time, but your ability to do so greatly depends on your financial capability and flexibility.

-If you’ve owned your home for a considerable amount of time or your home's value has increased since you first purchased it, you could tap into the equity you’ve built (the money you’ve already paid towards your house) by refinancing — aka, a cash-out refinance.
+If you've owned your home for a considerable amount of time or your home's value has increased since you first purchased it, you could tap into the equity you've built (the money you've already paid toward your house) by refinancing — aka a cash-out refinance.
 And those funds could be used for things like home repairs, home renovations or even unrelated costs, such as education.